Pacific Palisades, Los Angeles: Inspiration Point Trail

 Inspiration Point Trail is a 2.1 mile-long hiking trail with 324 ft in elevation gain located within Will Rogers State Historic Park near the Riviera neighborhood.
 This is one of the oldest hiking trails in Los Angeles and was created by Will Rogers in the early 20th century.
-Inspiration Point is one of the few hiking trails in the Palisades which is open to dogs.
-Inspiration Point Trail is one of the main attractions of Will Rogers State Park, and attracts hikers from across the Palisades and around the area as it is an easy hike with unique vistas of the Los Angeles Basin and Santa Monica Bay.
-On a clear day one can see views of areas such as Catalina Island, Chino Hills, and Saddleback Peak at the summit of this trail.
-Inspiration Point Trail also connects to the nearby Backbone Trail.
+It is one of the few trails in the Palisades open to dogs.
+The trail is one of the main attractions of Will Rogers State Park, as it is an easy hike with unique vistas of the Los Angeles Basin and Santa Monica Bay.
+On a clear day one can see views of areas such as Catalina Island, Chino Hills, and Saddleback Peak at the summit of the trail.
+Inspiration Point Trail connects to Backbone Trail.